cpe200-158-sec1/week-3/Lab/Lab301/README.md

 ## Question?
 1. Is the number of Fraction objects equal to the 'new' keywords used in the 'main' methods?
 How come?

+   Answer : No, it isn't.
+Because you can create object in method by using word 'new'.

 2. Are the result, r3 and r7, in case#1 and case#2 the same?
 Why?

+   Answer : No, there aren't the same.
+Case#1 create new object (create r7 by use value of r3).
+			Case#2 doesn't create new object but point to old object before (point r7 to r3).

 ## Expected Output: